Phone: (604) 688-6332

 This section will provide useful information to assist you to prepare in readiness for your specific procedure.

-Here are some useful information about some common gastrointestinal complaints we treat:
+Here are some useful information about some common gastrointestinal complaints:

 Gastroesophageal Reflux Disease